Marcialbarajas/Estacion-Meteorologica-Raspberry/README.md

 This weather station is made it fully in Python.
 It also has 2 versions, the station.py saves all measures in a sql server, station_csv.py saves it in an archive called data.csv.

-Those measures will be added in a webpage and you'll be able to get it a telegram bot.
+Those measures will be added on a webpage and you'll be able to get the measurements in a telegram bot.

 /SQL_Archives Folder: